Oppenheimer Reaffirms Their Hold Rating on Urban Outfitters (URBN)

-Currently, the analyst consensus on Urban Outfitters is a Moderate Buy with an average price target of $24.67, implying a -3.0% downside from current levels.
-In a report issued on August 12, UBS also initiated coverage with a Hold rating on the stock with a $21.00 price target.
+Currently, the analyst consensus on Urban Outfitters is a Moderate Buy with an average price target of $24.67, implying a 5.2% upside from current levels.
+In a report issued on August 26, Loop Capital Markets also upgraded the stock to Hold with a $24.00 price target.

 See today’s analyst top recommended stocks >>